LightWave 3D Available for Students and Faculty Staff - Download Only

 Classic examples of flocking motion are:

 LightWave includes one of the world's most amazing render engines at no extra cost.
-Everything comes down to the final rendered image and with LightWave you don't have to buy extra rendering software to setup a complex render and shading pipeline.
+Everything comes down to the final rendered image and with LightWave you don't have to buy extra rendering software to set up a complex render and shading pipeline.
 LightWave has everything you need to achieve the most amazing results at the highest quality.
 You will quickly see why LightWave is the Emmy Award-Winning Software used on so many top Hollywood films, television shows, commercials, music videos, and games.

 LightWave's VPR (Viewport Preview Renderer) is an interactive renderer that enables artists to experiment with lighting, textures, volumetrics, and shading right in the LightWave viewport.
-VPR produces results which are similar to a final rendered image and often at a fraction of the time.
+VPR produces results that are similar to a final rendered image and often at a fraction of the time.
 VPR also has the advantage of being able to render in any viewport and with any view type, which demonstrates the versatility of the renderer.

 VPR provides you with instant results and a shockingly fast interactive rendered view of scenes and objects with interactive lighting, nodal shading and full support for instancing, fibers, and volumetrics.
 The VPR has to be seen to be believed... users of previous LightWave versions refuse to go back after experiencing the LightWave interactive VPR rendering system right in their viewport window.